microsoft/Cognitive-Face-Python/README.md

 ## Contributing

 We welcome contributions.
-Feel free to file issues and pull requests on the repo and we'll address them as soon as we can.
+Feel free to file issues and pull requests on the repo and we'll address them as we can.
 Learn more about how you can help on our [Contribution Rules & Guidelines](</CONTRIBUTING.md>).

 ### Installing from the source code